 9. Synthesize and write the full paper

-Writing research papers can be quite challenging but when you reach this stage, you would already feel the fulfillment of doing your own research.
+Writing research papers can be quite challenging, but when you reach this stage, you would already feel the fulfillment of doing your own research.

 The key to synthesizing your research paper is to do a comprehensive summary and conclusion for your research.

-10. Conduct a peer review
+10. Conduct a peer review when writing research papers

 Peer review means letting someone other than yourself look at your research paper.
 You can ask your classmate, or a friend to read through your research paper and give their opinion and feedback about it.